PrestonBlackburn/structured_streamer/readme.md

 ## Why Use Structured Streamer?

 JSON format is the standard when dealing with structured responses from LLMs.
 In the early days of LLM structured generation we had to validate the JSON response only after the whole JSON response had been returned.
 Modern approaches use constrained decoding to ensure that only valid json is returned, eliminating the need for post generation validation, and allowing us to use the response imediately.
 However, the streamed json response is incomplete, so it can't be parsed using traditional methods.
 This library aims to make it easier to handle this partially generated json to provide a better end user experience.
+See the [benchmarks](./benchmarks.md) section in the docs for more details about how this library can speed up your structured response processing.

 <br/>